 Cricket

-St Lawrence College currently fields nine boys’ teams and seven girls’ teams.
+St Lawrence College currently fields eight boys’ teams and seven girls’ teams.
 All pupils are given the opportunity to play cricket and to represent the school.

 In the junior age groups, pupils are coached in the basic skills of batting, bowling and fielding.
 There is an emphasis on executing simple skills well and on learning how to read and understand the game.
 Agility, balance, co-ordination and speed are seen as fundamental attributes to be developed.